5th Gen 4Runner BF Goodrich Ko2 A/T Tires (285/70R17) Complete Review and Overview

 The 285s were definitely a bigger tire and you can feel it both on-road and off-road.
 The tire weighs in at 58 pounds each and you will immediately see power loss from the line.
 There is also a big drop in MPG with bigger tires.
 I am running stock rims, sliders, and skids and my MPG is around 14.8 on average.

 The larger all-terrain tires definitely gave the truck a more rugged look as opposed to the stock tires.
 In my opinion, Toyota should have included all-terrain tires for all of their off-road packaged vehicles.
 They do include options on some 4Runners with the Nittos but not all of them.
 All-Terrain tires should be standard on all off-road, or Pro models of the 4Runner.

 The first place off-road I took to test the tires were Bitter Springs trail near Northern Las Vegas.
 It is a 30-mile trail with a trail rating of around 2.
 The larger tires mixed with my Icon shocks handled the roads effortlessly while aired down to 17 psi.

 There were some smaller rock gardens on the trail as well and the Ko2s handled it perfectly.
 There was no rubbing on surface roads nor in full reverse.
 The only rubbing I had was during off road when the wheels are tucked in, but it was quite minimal.
-I do not do any extreme trails nor rock crawling so I could not provide a feedback under harsher conditions.
+I do not do any extreme trails nor rock crawling so I could not provide any feedback under harsher conditions.
 Some pictures of the trail.
 My car is raised 2 inches with Icon Stage 2s.